nopSolutions/nopCommerce-Docs/en/getting-started/configure-payments/payment-methods/paypal-commerce.md

     * Select the **Use Alternative Payments Methods** to enable alternative payments methods in your store.
 With alternative payment methods, customers across the globe can pay with their bank accounts, wallets, and other local payment methods.
 For example, a customer in the Netherlands might want to pay using iDEAL, which is used by more than half of consumers in the Netherlands for online purchases, whereas a customer in Belgium on the same website might want to pay using Bancontact, a popular payment method there.
 The plugin automatically will render all eligible buttons in a single location by default.
     * Select the **Use Vault** to enable PayPal Vault.
 It allows to securely store customers payment information and use it in subsequent transactions without customers having to re-enter payment details.
     * Select the **Skip 'Confirm Order' page** to skip this step during checkout so that after approving the payment on PayPal site, customers will redirected directly to the 'Order Completed' page.
     * Select the **Use shipment tracking** to use the package tracking.
-To automatically sync the shipment status with PayPal, specify the tracking number and carrier when creating or editing the shipment in the admin area.
+To automatically sync the shipment status with PayPal, specify the tracking number and carrier when creating or editing the shipment in the admin area:

       ![Shipment](_static/paypal-commerce/shipment.png)